AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXDocumentExtensions/README.md

 CAEXDocumentExtensions Class
 ============================
-AutomationML 2.1 APIThis class defines extension methods for the [CAEXDocument][1] class.
+This class defines extension methods for the [CAEXDocument][1] class.

 Inheritance Hierarchy